jjanscode/Machine-Learning-Stocks/README.md

 It was determined that in order to successfully operate in this area of stocks, implementing a rigid system to process and make decisions on this large amount of recommendations would be necessary.
 It was determined that implementing a machine learning model with associated automated data collection code would:
   + Remove the human factors involved in evaluating these stocks.
-  + RRemove the human factors involved in trading these stocks.
+  + Remove the human factors involved in trading these stocks.
   + Greatly increase the volume of stocks evaluated.

 ## Data Collection Methods and Machine Learning Model Feature Description